sigp/lighthouse/book/src/faqV2.md

 ```

 If you are building a docker image, the process will be similar to the one described [here.](./docker.md#building-the-docker-image)
-You will just also need to make sure the code you have checked out is up to date.
+You just need to make sure the code you have checked out is up to date.

 ### How can I monitor my validators?